 Can I save money?

 In addition, the Realtor working with the buyer will in most cases have a Buyer Representation Agreement with the client stating he or she will be paid 3.5% on the first $100,000 & 1.5% of the balance from the seller.
 If a seller is offering less then the buyer will have to make up the difference or whatever complies with the Buyer Representation Agreement.
-As is true with all things, when dealing with commissions, you get what you pay for, and saving a couple thousand dollars on a reduced commission could ultimately cost you thousands of dollars when it comes to advising and the negotiations skills when dealing with the other Realtor's when an offer comes in.
+As is true with all things, when dealing with commissions, you get what you pay for, and saving a couple of thousand dollars on a reduced commission could ultimately cost you thousands of dollars when it comes to advising and the negotiations skills when dealing with the other Realtor's when an offer comes in.
 If a real estate professional is quick to discount everything when you first meet, ask yourself how hard are they going to fight for the best price for your home when an offer is written?
 There are companies out there who refer to themselves as offering full service with discounted real estate commissions.
 But I wonder what exactly they are discounting since there are no set fees for commissions.
 This is a great question for you to ask any company who is marketing mainly about how much commissions are for Realtors.

 Who should you choose?